Chapter 1: A Decision

 “What’s all this?”
 Neil took the box from Albert and placed it on the counter dividing their kitchen and living room spaces.
 “Are the flowers for me?”

-Albert pulled Neil to him, and Neil responded as he always did, wrapping his arms around Albert’s neck and drawing a deep breath with his nose buried in Albert’s neck.
-“Of course, Amor Meus.”
+Albert pulled Neil to him, and Neil responded as he always did, wrapping his arms around Albert and drawing a deep breath with his nose buried in Albert’s neck.
+“Of course, amor meus.”
 Albert trembled while his hands gently rubbed Neil’s back.
 “Who else would I buy flowers for?”

 Neil snickered and leaned back to peer into Albert’s eyes.
 “True.
-Did you know, no one has ever brought me flowers before?”
+Did you know, no one has ever brought me flowers?”

 “No?
-And did you know that I’ve never purchased flowers for anyone before?”
+And did you know that I’ve never purchased flowers for anyone?”

 “That I am.”
-Albert stepped back, reluctantly trailing his fingers the length of Neil’s outstretched arm as they pulled apart.
+Albert reluctantly trailed his fingers the length of Neil’s outstretched arm as they pulled apart.
 “Although, if I’m going to be completely honest, I have picked wildflowers in a field in years gone by for a woman playing the part of my wife.
 We both knew it was for appearances’ sake, so it hardly counts.”